ds2-lab/LambdaFS/aws-setup/setup.md

 kubectl get pods
 ```

 Once OpenWhisk is up-and-running, you are almost done setting everything up!
+The next step is to register the serverless NameNode deployments with OpenWhisk.

 ### **Creating the Serverless NameNode Deployments**

-Next, you must register a number of unique serverless NameNode deployments with OpenWhisk.
+You must register a number of unique serverless NameNode deployments with OpenWhisk.
 There is a script that helps to automate this process available in at `whisk_helper_gcp.py`.
 Although this script is labeled "gcp", it will work for an AWS-based deployment of OpenWhisk just as well.
 In our evaluation of λFS, we used 20 NameNode deployments.
 In order to create 20 NameNode deployments using the provided script, execute the following command:

 ```
 python3 /home/ubuntu/repos/hops/dev-support/whisk/whisk_helper_gcp.py -n 20 --create --memory 20000 --concurrency 4